-The way of selecting half of the population is completely phantastic, because they were peoples speaking quite different languages, but a story about the selection of who would take part in a colonisation, was a standard element in these stories; above we saw this in the story of the supposed Lydian colonists (who became the Mysians) given by Strabo, where the element is also fictitious. - That they left from Smyrna is an element that everybody might have imagined.
-It is an anachronism, as Sakellariou remarked (1958, 471; Smyrna dates from the end of the eleventh century).
+The way of selecting half of the population, as stated by Herodotus, is completely fantastic, because they were peoples speaking quite different languages, but a story about the selection of who would take part in a colonisation, was a standard element in these stories.
+Above we saw this in the story of the supposed Lydian colonists (who became the Mysians) given by Strabo, where the element is also fictitious.
+That they left from Smyrna, as Herodotus says, is an element that everybody might have imagined; it is also an anachronism, as Sakellariou remarked (1958, 471; Smyrna dates from the end of the eleventh century).
 It probably testifies to a completely unhistorical view of the matter: it is most improbable that the departure was a large-scale operation from a great harbour.
 I rather think that a few ships found a good place to live, far away.
 They settled there and next year some went home and brought family and friends in a few ships.
 Next year more people came over, etc. In the course of time a considerable number of people came to the new country.
-(Smyrna wa only mentioned by Herodotus, not in the anonymous version in Dionysius of Halikarnassos, which is more reliable; see 2.3 below.) - So I see not the slightest difficulty in the form of the tradition.
+(Smyrna is only mentioned by Herodotus, not in the anonymous version in Dionysius of Halikarnassos, which is more reliable; see 2.3 below.)
+So I see not the slightest difficulty in the form of the tradition.

-It may be noted that the Pelasgian story agrees with the Lydian tradition in that it assumes that the Etruscans came from overseas, from the east (and also that it indicates the Etruscans with the same name - Pelasgoi - as people in the north-west of Anatolia).
-(Homer, B 840-3, mentions Pelasgoi as allies of Troy; they are mostly thought to have lived in the Troas, i.e. very near my 'old Maeonia'.
-See Add.
-I.) An extensive discussion is given in Briquel 1984.
-He does not discuss the origin of this idea, but does not think that it is original (except perhaps in details); p.
-168. I think that it is possible that the story originally was a variant of the Lydian tradition: the Etruscans, called Pelasgoi, came from Asia Minor; only later the Greeks learned their real name, Etruscans/Tyrsênoi (cf. 2.2 with n.
-31 and Add.
-II).
-Later the Greeks thought that the Pelasgians in Greece, notably Thessalv, were meant.
+It may be noted that the Pelasgian story, the variant that the Etruscans originated from Pelasgians in Greece, agrees with the Lydian tradition in that it assumes that the Etruscans came from overseas, from the east.
+Also it uses the same name for Etruscans, Pelasgoi, as is used for people in the north-west of Anatolia.
+Homer, B 840-3, mentions Pelasgoi as allies of lake is mentioned, which has not been identified, absolutely nothing is known about the figure or the people.
+Briquel goes on stressing that they had the same language as the Lydians, but nothing is known about their language.
+This is all shere speculation.

+Troy; they are mostly thought to have lived in the Troas, i.e. very near my 'old Maeonia'.
+An extensive discussion of this version is given in Briquel 1984.
+He does not discuss the origin of this variant, but does not think that it is original (except that it may contain details that are historical); p.
+168. I think that the story originally was a variant of the Lydian tradition: the Etruscans, called Pelasgoi, came from Asia Minor.
+Only later the Greeks learned their real name, Etruscans/Tyrsênoi (cf. 2.2 with n.
+31 and App.
+11).
+Later the Greeks thought that the Pelasgians in Greece, notably Thessaly, were meant.

-The fact that Xanthos the Lydian seems not to have mentioned the tradition can be well explained.
+The fact that Xanthos the Lydian seems not to have mentioned the tradition can easily be explained.
 He wrote about the Lydians, and the Tyrsênoi were no Lydians, even though they lived side by side for a long time.
-And this was evident to everybody as they spoke a completely different language.
+This was evident to everybody, as they spoke a completely different language.
 So Xanthos needs no excuse for not mentioning their departure.
-This is also the view of Hencken 1968, 611.
-After all, Herodotus too does not pay much attention to the story.
-It may well be asked whether the departure of the Tyrsênoi had any impact on the Lydians.
-For it seems most probable that in the same time the Lydians were forced to go south.
-No wonder that Xanthos 'forgot' about the Tyrsênoi.)
+This is also the view of Hencken (1968, 611).
+After all, Herodotus too does not pay much attention to the story; it is just a footnote to his telling that the Lydians invented several games.
+It may well be asked whether the departure of the Tyrsênoi had much impact on the Lydians, for it seems most probable that around the same time the Lydians were forced to go south.
+No wonder that Xanthos 'forgot' about the Tyrsênoi.